justeattakeaway/pie/.changeset/cyan-candles-boil.md

 'pie-docs': minor
 ---

-Refactorerd the locale fallback logic so we can cater for more combinations
+Refactored the locale fallback logic so we can cater for more combinations